 A master of structured, defensive hockey, he carved out a four-decade career in the NHL as a diligent player and a consistently effective, no-frills coach.

-Dave Tippett's hockey life is a study in applied intelligence and grinding consistency.
-As a player, he was the definition of a reliable two-way forward, not a star but a valuable piece for several NHL teams who understood systems and excelled at the less-glamorous parts of the game.
-This identity formed the bedrock of his coaching philosophy.
-When he moved behind the bench, first with the Dallas Stars and then the Arizona Coyotes, he became known for extracting maximum results from rosters often short on superstar talent.
-His teams were meticulously prepared, defensively structured, and notoriously difficult to play against, often punching above their weight.
-While a Stanley Cup championship eluded him, his career—spanning over 1,000 games as a player and another 1,000 as a coach—stands as a testament to the enduring value of hockey sense, hard work, and a clear, systematic vision of how the game should be played.
+Dave Tippett coached over 1,000 NHL games and played over 1,000 more.
+As a player, he was a reliable two-way forward who understood systems and excelled at less-glamorous parts of the game.
+This identity formed his coaching philosophy.
+Behind the bench with the Dallas Stars and Arizona Coyotes, he extracted maximum results from rosters often short on superstar talent.
+His teams were meticulously prepared, defensively structured, and notoriously difficult to play against.
+A Stanley Cup championship eluded him.
+Born in 1961, his career demonstrated the enduring value of hockey sense, hard work, and a clear, systematic vision of how the game should be played.

 1946–1964